vault27/Foundation/ssl.md

 - Diffie Hellman(more and more used today)
   - Diffie Hellman
   - DHE(ethemeral, short lived) - secret numbers generated on server and client are generated again for every session
-  - ECDH(ecliptic curve)
+  - ECDH(ecliptic curve) - variant of the Diffie–Hellman protocol using elliptic-curve cryptography.
+The main advantage of ECDHE is that it is significantly faster than DHE
   - ECDHE(becoming the primary)  - best
 - RSA(used from 1970s) - deprecated, large key size, no PFS, slow

 Ephemeral ECDH w/ RSA Certs - is used everywhere
 Ecliptic Curve allows much smaller keys
 DH provides forward secrecy and perfect(DHE) forward secrecy, which are required for TLS 1.3
+ECDHE by itself is worthless against an active attacker -- there's no way to tie the received ECDH key to the site you're trying to visit, so an attacker could just send their own ECDH key.
+This is because ECDHE is ephemeral, meaning that the server's ECDH key isn't in its certificate.
+So, the server signs its ECDH key using RSA, with the RSA public key being the thing in the server's certificate

 ### Auth
 - RSA - good to use